Check My Bill Now

 What do I do if my hospital bill is too high?

-Start by requesting an itemized bill and checking for errors — 80% of hospital bills contain at least one.
+Start by requesting an itemized bill and checking for errors — a large share of hospital bills contain at least one.
 Then identify which federal protections apply: the No Surprises Act, IRS 501(r) charity care, and ACA appeal rights each provide different ways to reduce the amount you legally owe.
 Result.Law's free assessment identifies which apply to your specific bill.

 How do I negotiate a medical bill?